At the Auburn Performing Arts Center

 Across America: Rodeo & New World Symphony

 Sunday, October 8 at 2:30 pm

-Kick off our Symphony series with Music Director Candidate Wesley Schultz.
-With a program including Copland’s Four Dance Episodes from Rodeo, and Tchaikovsky's Rococo Variations, and Dvorak’s “New World” Symphony No. 9, we are excited to have Schultz join the Auburn Symphony for an invigorating start to the season.
+Kick off our Symphony series with Music Director Candidate Wesley Schulz.
+With a program including Copland’s Four Dance Episodes from Rodeo, and Tchaikovsky's Rococo Variations, and Dvorak’s “New World” Symphony No. 9, we are excited to have Schulz join the Auburn Symphony for an invigorating start to the season.

 With Saeunn Thorsteinsdóttir on the cello.

 Tuesday, December 5, 7:30 pm

 Celebrate the holiday season with the Auburn Symphony.
 Enjoy the sounds of familiar favorites, carols, and festive tunes for an evening of warmth and merriment with the Rainier Chorale and other special guests.
 Guest conductor Anthony Spain is the conductor of the Northwest Symphony Orchestra, and will be joining us again in April for The Planets.